BadrinathS/BadrinathS.github.io/index.md

 <!--My updated resume can be found <a href="resume/Resume.pdf"> here </a>.-->

-Feel free to contact me if you want to discuss something, I am also open to collaboration and suggestions through email or LinkedIn.
+Feel free to contact me if you want to discuss something or meet over coffee, I am also open to collaboration and suggestions through email or LinkedIn.

 ## Contact: